 - Next, we need to paint the bumper.
 You can order custom paint that matches your car’s exact color.
 If you do a quick search, you will find body shops that match car paint.
 Or the easiest thing is to order the custom mixed paint online and get it shipped to your home.

 Where to order a custom mixed spray paint can?

 We found several listings on eBay that will ship you mixed custom car paint.

-You need to have is your VIN or the paint code of your car.
-You can get the paint code by looking at it on the VIN sticker or call your dealer, and they will provide the paint code of your car.
+You need to have your VIN or the paint code of your car.
+You can get the paint code by looking at it on the VIN sticker or call your dealer, who will provide your car’s paint code.

 Can a cracked car bumper be repaired?

 Yes, a cracked car bumper can be repaired.
 You can use a plastic weld method or epoxy glue.
 Our favorite method is to use the plastic welding method.

 What’s the best epoxy glue for a cracked bumper?